11 min read

 Scroll maps.

-A scroll map is a type of heatmap that shows what percentage of visitors scroll down a particular webpage.
+A scroll map is a type of heatmap that shows how far down a page users actually scroll.

 Click maps.